lunatik-210/is-test/README.md

 * 1 man hour on project setup
 * 14 man hours on makeup
 * 10 man hours on js logics

+# How to:
+* Have gulp, npm, bower installed
+* npm install
+* bower install
+* gulp server
+* open browser on localhost:8000